eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 dune --get-table hello hello users
 ```

-A table results with one or more rows.
+You get a table result with one or more rows.
 If you did not receive a table with one or more rows, make sure the interaction above was successful.

 ## Using raw programs with DUNE